-Since 1978 Aris Babikian has been actively involved in the Canadian civil society and the multicultural communities.
+Since 1978 Aris Babikian has been actively involved in Canadian civil society and the multicultural communities.
 His contribution included political, social, neighborhood, multi-faith, human rights, social services, educational, immigration, cultural and other spheres.

 As citizenship judge, he lectured on human rights, civic participation, tolerance, Canadian values and traditions.
 Aris has a strong attachment to Canada’s youth.
 He has been Wolf Cub and Boy Scouts leader, soccer coach and youth adviser.
-Many of these young people have become leaders in their communities, organizations, and successful members of our civil society.
+Many of these young people he coached have become leaders in their communities, organizations, and successful members of our civil society.

-During his service as the secretary of the Canadian Ethnocultural Council (CEC), he has established excellent relationships and contacts with the leaders of our diverse mosaic.
+During his service as the secretary of the Canadian Ethnocultural Council (CEC), he established excellent relationships and contacts with the leaders of our diverse mosaic.
 Aris is familiar with their cultures, customs and concerns.

 As president of the Armenian National Federation of Canada and the first executive director of the government relations office (Ottawa) of the Armenian National Committee of Canada, he contributed significantly to the Canadian-Armenian community’s political, educational, cultural, youth and sports domains.